Mandarin collar: Usage

 In contemporary Western dress, mandarin collars are found in Asian-style and minimalist clothing.
-Women's mandarin-collared jackets often include other vaguely Asian elements, such as silk knots as closures instead of buttons.
+Women's mandarin-collared jackets often include other vaguely Asian elements, such as pankou (silk knots) as closures instead of buttons.

 Since mandarin collars are short and do not fold over, neckties are not worn with mandarin-collared dress shirts, apart from bow ties.
 This lack of ties may have led to the recent rising popularity of mandarin collars.